wsjscss/media-app/README.md

 npm run dev
 ```

-Once finished go to <http://localhost:5173/>
+Once finished, go to <http://localhost:5173/>.

-## Building the project
+## Building the Project

 To build the project, use the following commands: